18F/handbook/docs/10-ux/services/research/stakeholder-interviews-guide.md

 1. Plan

 * Identify the problem you're trying to solve or the experience you're trying to improve
-* Group stakeholders and users based on their role in relation to the problem you’re trying to solve
+* Group stakeholders and users based on their role in relation to the problem you're trying to solve
 * Identify a few people who can demonstrate the workflows and speak to the concerns of each stakeholder group
 * Schedule interviews with these people (30 minutes to an hour for each person)